-Whether you’re a novice or experienced instructional designer, you need eLearning tools that help you streamline your course building.
+Whether you’re a novice or experienced instructional designer (ID), you need eLearning tools that help you streamline your course building.
 We’ve made an extensive list of the best instructional design software and resources and, for simplicity, divided it into categories, from authoring toolkits to audio-video software and photo sharing platforms.
 Check them out or just bookmark this article for future reference.

 eLearning Authoring Tools

 Course development software is the main tool for an instructional designer.
 With it, you can build engaging interactive courses from scratch or turn existing training materials into eLearning courses.
 We also put authoring tools first because, among the other software solutions covered in this article, they are the ones designed specially for eLearning.

 1. iSpring Suite

 iSpring Suite is a fully-stocked toolkit designed to quickly build mobile-ready e-courses in PowerPoint.
 It allows you to create slides, quizzes, video presentations, screencasts, and dialogue simulations without any special training.
 With iSpring, you can also convert your existing Word, PDF, and PPT manuals and textbooks into interactive e-books in a couple of clicks.

 Cost: $970/year (1-year subscription to iSpring Suite, Content Library, iSpring Cloud, Tech Support, and upgrades included).
 Free 14-day trial.